Crosse & Blackwell

-Crosse & Blackwell is a British food brand.
+Crosse & Blackwell is an English food brand.
 The original company was established in London in 1706, then was acquired by Edmund Crosse and Thomas Blackwell in 1830.
-It became independent until it was acquired by Swiss conglomerate Nestlé in 1960.
+It became independent until it was acquired by Swiss conglomerate Nestlé in 1960 and sold in 2002.

-Food preservation products branded by Crosse & Blackwell include condiments, marmalades, meat sauces, seafood sauces, mincemeats, mustard, pickles, and pickled onions, among others.
+Products branded by Crosse & Blackwell include condiments, marmalades, meat sauces, seafood sauces, mincemeats, mustard, pickles and pickled onions, among others.

-The Crosse & Blackwell brand for North America was discontinued by J.M.
-Smucker in December, 2022.